- Introducing time limits that are complied with

 Deed systems, by contrast, do not provide conclusive proof of property ownership.
 Deed systems record property transfers, but the registration of a transfer does not necessarily make it a valid transfer.
 Because the last registered owner could be holding a title that is not valid, a buyer will usually hire a lawyer to determine the “good root” of the title being purchased.
 In the Bahamas, lawyers conduct searches on the property title at the Registry of Deeds and Documents, the courts and the company registry to establish the legality of the previous owners’ rights as well as whether the property was lawfully transferred.
 These searches add between 300 - 350 USD and 45 days to the purchaser’s due diligence.

 All of these systems have the same goal: to maintain an up-to-date database of property rights.
-Deed and title systems can be equally efficient.4 A comparison of property registration systems—based solely on the procedures, time, and cost to transfer and register property as measured by Doing Business—suggests a number of common good practices.
+Deed and title systems can be equally efficient.4 A comparison of property registration systems—based solely on the procedures, time, and cost to transfer and register property as measured by Doing Business—suggests several common good practices.

 Introducing time limits and compliance